 The Association was established as a membership body for those organisations which form the air ambulance services in the UK.
 The Association's membership which represents the majority of the air ambulance network is made up of charities, ambulance services and the supply chain that provides this valuable life saving service.
 Please visit http://www.associationofairambulances.co.uk

 Hampshire & Isle of Wight Air Ambulance (HIOWAA)

 This video shows real patients and crew talking about thier experience of using the Air Ambulance service

 Air Ambulance ER on Sky One

-SKY TV has a show called Air Ambulance ER featuring both our charities.
-The series kicks off with a dramatic accident.
+SKY TV had a show called Air Ambulance ER featuring both our charities.
+The series kicked off with a dramatic accident.
 A cyclist with a life-threatening head injury in Oxford, and a speedway racer who is in a bad way after flying off the track at 80mph.

-Sky customers can click here to see the show on the 'Sky Go' website
+Sky customers can click here to see the past details of the show that featured on the 'Sky Go' website